Cesargarciajr/bloom-of-life/README.md

 ## Technologies Used
 I used the following technologies, platforms and support in building my project:
-- Wireframes and mockups were designed in Balsamiq (https://balsamiq.com/wireframes/desktop/#)
+- Wireframes and mockups were designed in [Balsamiq](https://balsamiq.com/wireframes/desktop/#)
 - The website is built with HTML and CSS only.
-- The Code Institute modules/lessons aided my learning and many of the concepts learned were applied in this project
+- The [Code Institute](https://codeinstitute.net/) modules/lessons aided my learning and many of the concepts learned were applied in this project.
-- GitHub was used for the project repository (https://github.com/Cesargarciajr/bloom-of-life)
+- [GitHub](https://github.com/Cesargarciajr/bloom-of-life) was used for the project repository.
-- Google Fonts was used for all fonts on the site (https://fonts.google.com/)
+- [Google Fonts](https://fonts.google.com/) was used for all fonts on the site.
-- FontAwesome was used for the social media icons which then had additional styling applied to them (https://fontawesome.com/v4/)
+- [FontAwesome](https://fontawesome.com/) was used for the social media icons which then had additional styling applied to them.
-- Colors CO was used to create a colour pallete for this readme file (https://coolors.co/)
+- [Colors CO](https://coolors.co/) was used to create a colour pallete for this readme file.
-- Adobe Colors and contrast was used to pick color and check if the contrast was good enough for users (https://color.adobe.com/pt/create/color-contrast-analyzer)
+- [Adobe Colors](https://color.adobe.com/pt/create/color-contrast-analyzer) and contrast was used to pick color and check if the contrast was good enough for users.
-- Also had to learn how to use Flexbox which plays a important role in positioning the sections and elements in the website which I learned from W3 Schools (https://www.w3schools.com/default.asp)
+- Also had to learn how to use Flexbox which plays a important role in positioning the sections and elements in the website which I learned from [W3 Schools](https://www.w3schools.com/default.asp)

 [Back to top](<#contents>)

 ## Deployment

-First of all you need to have a GitHub account, I choose Github because it's free and easy to create a repository to host your code and share with others.
+First of all you need to have a [GitHub](https://github.com/Cesargarciajr/bloom-of-life) account, I choose [GitHub](https://github.com/Cesargarciajr/bloom-of-life) because it's free and easy to create a repository to host your code and share with others.

 - To create a repository you just need to go to the main page at the top right you will see a "+" button just click here and then new repository